Kilwa Sultanate: History

-Rather than being a literal retelling of events, this legendary history serves to legitimize the dynasty through ties to Islam.
-According to Horton and Middleman, "the descent from a noble Islamic family and an Abyssinian (Ethiopian) slave 'explains' why the rulers were both black but also with royal Muslim descent; the giving of cloth to the ruler made him 'civilized' and so his daughter became marriageable."
+A genetic study, published on March 29, 2023, confirmed the presence of significant Iranian-origin ancestry in the Y-chromosomal DNA of medieval inhabitants of the Swahili Coast, strongly supporting elements of the Persian-admixture narrative.

 Kilwa's fortuitous position made it a much better East African trade center than Mogadishu.
 It quickly began to attract many merchants and immigrants from further north, including Persia and Arabia.
 In just a few years, the city was big enough to establish a satellite settlement at nearby Mafia Island.

 Kilwa's emergence as a commercial center challenged the dominance once held by Mogadishu over the East African coast.
 Suleiman Hassan, the ninth successor of Ali (and 12th ruler of Kilwa, c.
 1178–1195), wrested control of the southerly city of Sofala from the Mogadishans.
 Wealthy Sofala was the principal entrepot for the gold and ivory trade with Great Zimbabwe and Monomatapa in the interior.
 The acquisition of Sofala brought a windfall of gold revenues to the Kilwa Sultans, which allowed them to finance their expansion and extend their powers all along the East African coast.